bonnland/science-at-scale/index.md

 ## Data Characteristics

-- Variables (PS, T, US, VS, Q, CLDLIQ, CLDICE) are atmospheric fields available from each ensemble member of the Community Atmosphere Model (CAM6).
-They provide weekly context for the other, more frequent, plant growth variables (ER, HR, TSA, EFLX_LH_TOT), which come from the Community Land Model component of CESM.
+- Variables `PS, T, US, VS, Q, CLDLIQ, CLDICE` are atmospheric fields available from each ensemble member of the Community Atmosphere Model (CAM6).
+They provide weekly context for the other, more frequent, plant growth variables `ER, HR, TSA, EFLX_LH_TOT`, which come from the Community Land Model component of CESM.
 Ensemble member 1 of both the atmospheric and land variables were written from member 1 of the assimilation, and so forth for each member.
-- Depending on user interest, we may add more plant growth variables which include Plant Functional Type (PFT) information (GPP, GRAINC_TO_FOOD, GSSHALN, GSSUNLN, NPP, NPP_NUPTAKE, PLANT_NDEMAND, QVEGT, TLAI).
+- Depending on user interest, we may add more plant growth variables which include Plant Functional Type (PFT) variables `GPP, GRAINC_TO_FOOD, GSSHALN, GSSUNLN, NPP, NPP_NUPTAKE, PLANT_NDEMAND, QVEGT, TLAI`.
 Please contact us at cisl-aws-lens@ucar.edu if you are interested in using the PFT data.

 ## Zarr format